-- " GEOG-IDST 4130H: Global Metropolis (see International Development Studies) - " GEOG-BIOL-ERSC-SAFS 4270H: Integrated Nutrient Management for Sustainable Agriculture (Sc) (see Sustainable Agriculture & Food Systems)

-" GEOG-CAST-SAFS 4444H: Rural Community Sustainability

-A critical perspective on rural community development in Western developed economies.
+- " GEOG-ERST 4140H: Climate and Energy Policy (see Environmental & Resource Science/ Studies) - " GEOG-BIOL-ERSC-SAFS 4270H: Integrated Nutrient Management for Sustainable Agriculture (Sc) (see Sustainable Agriculture & Food Systems) - " GEOG-CAST-SAFS 4444H: Rural Community Sustainability A critical perspective on rural community development in Western developed economies.
 Examines how rural people, places, and systems respond to social, economic, and environmental change in the twenty-first century.
 Emphasis on rural and small town Canada.
-Prerequisite: 14.0 university credits including GEOG-CAST 3760H or permission of the instructor.

-" GEOG-ERSC 4450H: Spatial Modelling with Geographical Information Systems (Sc)

-Focuses on quantitative techniques used in conjunction with Geographical Information Systems (GIS) to model spatial phenomena.
+Prerequisite: 14.0 university credits including GEOG-CAST 3760H or permission of the instructor. - " GEOG-ERSC 4450H: Spatial Modelling with Geographical Information Systems (Sc) Focuses on quantitative techniques used in conjunction with Geographical Information Systems (GIS) to model spatial phenomena.
 There is instruction on spatial, geostatistical, and mathematical techniques and their interface with GIS.
 Open to graduates of the Fleming GIS program.
-Prerequisite: GEOG-ERSC 3010H or GIS Applications Specialist Certificate (or equivalent) and basic knowledge of statistics.
+Prerequisite: GEOG-ERSC 3010H or GIS Applications Specialist Certificate (or equivalent) and basic knowledge of statistics. - " GEOG-CAST-POST 4555H: City, Economy, and Society: Urban Restructuring and the Global Economy (see Political Studies)

-- " GEOG-CAST-POST 4555H: City, Economy, and Society: Urban Restructuring and the Global Economy (see Political Studies) - " GEOG-CAST-POST 4621H: The Critical Space of Law: The Construction of National Identity and the Production of Subjects in Canada (see Canadian Studies) - " GEOG-ERSC 4640H: Integrated Watershed Management: Approaches and Methods (Sc) (see Environmental & Resource Science/Studies)
+- " GEOG-CAST-POST 4621H: The Critical Space of Law: The Construction of National Identity and the Production of Subjects in Canada (see Canadian Studies) - " GEOG-ERSC 4640H: Integrated Watershed Management: Approaches and Methods (Sc) (see Environmental & Resource Science/Studies) - " GEOG-ERSC-WASC 4703H: Senior Seminar in Earth and Environmental Science (Sc) (see Environmental & Resource Science/Studies) - " GEOG 4830Y: Community-Based Research in Geography (Sc) Design, implementation, and dissemination of a major research project in applied human or physical geography with an emphasis on community-based research.
+Requires independent or team-based research, either through a placement arranged by the Trent Community Research Centre at the request of a community group, government agency or business, or under the auspices of the Geography Program.
+Prerequisite: 14.0 university credits including 2.0 GEOG credits from Category A and/or B and a minimum cumulative average of 75%.
+Open only to students pursuing a single- or joint-major Honours degree in Geography.
+Excludes GEOG 4010Y, 4020D, 4030Y, 4400Y, 4700Y.

-German

-See "French & Francophone Studies"